Please ensure Javascript is enabled for purposes of website accessibility

 Head-On Collisions

 If you are driving and you notice a car coming towards you, there is a chance that the driver is intoxicated.
-Be sure not to try to pass the driver, but rather brake, beep your horn, and flash your lights.
+Be sure not to try to pass the driver but instead brake, beep your horn, and flash your lights.
 In some cases, the drunk driver will attempt to steer back into the proper lane.

 Motorcycle Accidents